Clicky

 1. They are airtight!

-2. Sand store easily on your pantry shelves in the kitchen behind closed doors.
+2. Store store easily on your pantry shelves in the kitchen behind closed doors.
 This keeps direct light off them - which is a good thing!

 Mason jars for canning?

-Yes, Mason jars are ideal for canning, but we're using them to store our dehydrated foods.
+Yes, Mason jars are ideal for canning, and I use them to store dehydrated foods.

 Mason jars vacuum sealer?

-A mason jar vacuum sealer is a useful device that removes oxygen from mason jars to extend the shelf life of foods stored inside.
-Some key benefits of using a mason jar vacuum sealer include:
+A Mason jar vacuum sealer is a device that sucks oxygen from mason jars in order to extend the shelf life of foods stored inside it.
+Read my Pawcute Mason Jar Vacuum Sealer Review here.
+Benefits of using a Mason jar vacuum sealer include:

-• Prevents Spoilage - By removing oxygen, it inhibits mold, yeast, and bacteria growth that causes food spoilage.
-This provides longer freshness.
+• Prevents Spoilage - By removing oxygen, it inhibits mold, yeast, and bacteria growth that causes food spoilage, providing longer freshness.

-• Preserve Nutrients - Vacuum sealing minimizes air exposure and locks in nutrients, especially in vegetables, fruits, meats, and prepped meals.
+• Preserve Nutrients - Vacuum sealing minimizes air exposure, especially in vegetables, fruits, meats, and prepped meals.
 Light and oxygen degrade vitamins over time.

-• Saves Money - Enabling longer storage means less wasted food thrown out due to spoilage.
-Mason jars also enable bulk batch prepping.
+• Saves Money - Because we can store foods for longer periods means less wasted food thrown out due to spoilage.
+Mason jars are great for bulk batch prepping.

-• Compact Storage - Vacuum compressed mason jars with rigid sides stack efficiently and maximize freezer and pantry space.
+• Compact Storage - Mason jars stack well and maximize pantry space.

 Mason jars and lids?
 Where to get them?

-Check out our Amazon links on this page.
+Check out our Amazon links on the page a little further down.
 That's where I get mine.
-Walmart also have great deals on Mason jars.
+Walmart also have great deals on Mason jars and the good thing is, you can see "in person" if there are any broken jars or bent jar bands.

 Do I need to sterilize my Mason jars?

 Yes, you do.
-See "Why It's Important to Sterilize Mason Jars Before Use" and the three methods further down this page!
+Scroll down to the headline "Why It's Important to Sterilize Mason Jars Before Use" for the three methods!

 Method 2 is my fave, but I have been known to do Method 1.